-1. The Exploratory Phase: the first month ~ Month 6, or whenever you start[ed]
+1. The Exploratory Phase: ~6 months (lasts about a month from whenever you start[ed])

 This is a fun time of exploring new flavors, textures, and smells.
 We’re also getting used to sitting in a high chair and getting acquainted with bowls, bibs, and other appurtenances.
 Don’t expect your baby to get any significant calories from food during this phase; this first month is really just an intro.
 For the most part, he will continue to consume the same amount of milk or formula as before (sorry, boobs, you’re not off the hook yet). *You’ll receive an email about this phase just before the 6-month mark.

 2. Flavor Immersion: 7-9 months

 During this phase, we’ll move to a regular, 3x-a-day meal schedule as baby starts consuming larger quantities of food.
 We’re focusing on variety and adoption of healthy foods by repetition (more on this later).
 We’ll also introduce a sippy cup during this phase.